learn-co-students/javascript-strings-lab-js-apply-000/README.md

 First, we need to practice greeting everyone.
 (I don't know about you, but I sometimes get nervous and say the dumbest things — but we don't want to embarrass ourselves in front of Bill Nye!)

-One might think that we could just type
+One might think that we could just type

 ```js
 Hello, everybody!
 ```
+hello, everybody!
 in our browser's console and be done with it.
 Give it a try.
 (If you're on a Mac, that would be `Command` + `Option` + `J` together.)

 You should see something like